turingschool/career-development-curriculum-site/module_two/week_4_habits_part_iii.md

 ### [This Week's Career Journal Prompts](https://github.com/turingschool/career-development-curriculum-site/blob/master/module_two/mod2_career_journal_prompts.md#week-4)

-### Overview
+### Review

-4th Rule of Behavior Change: Make it Satisfying
+### 4th Rule of Behavior Change: Make It Satisfying
-When a behavior is satisfying, we are more likely to repeat it; positive emotions cultivate habits The first 3 laws of behavior change increase the odds that you’ll do something once; this last law increases the odds that you’ll complete the behavior more than once; this piece closes the habit loop in order to make change sustainable for longterm
+When a behavior is satisfying, we are more likely to repeat it.
+Why?
+Because positive emotions cultivate habits.

+The first 3 laws of behavior change increase the odds that you’ll do something once while this last law increases the odds that you’ll complete the behavior more than once.
+This piece closes [the habit loop](/module_one/week_3_building_habits) in order to make change sustainable for longterm.

-Immediate-return environment vs. delayed-return environment We will gravitate towards rewards we can get immediately; these are the behaviors that will get repeated However, success in most fields requires you to ignore immediate gratification in favor of delayed gratification Good news: it’s possible to train yourself to delay gratification and put in habits for sustained success down the road; here’s what you do:
+#### Immediate-return environment vs. Delayed-return Environment
+We will gravitate towards rewards we can get immediately; these are the behaviors that will get repeated However, success in most fields requires you to ignore immediate gratification in favor of delayed gratification Good news: it’s possible to train yourself to delay gratification and put in habits for sustained success down the road; here’s what you do: